rayenkoutni/SmartTenderAI/README.md

 EMAILJS_TEMPLATE_SELECTION=your_template_id
 EMAILJS_TEMPLATE_REJECTION=your_template_id
 EMAILJS_PUBLIC_KEY=your_public_key
-Limitations
+⚠️ Limitations

-No persistent database (in-memory processing)
+No persistent database (in-memory processing only)

 No authentication or role management

-AI justification only for top candidate
+AI justification generated only for the top candidate

 Basic error handling

 Designed as an MVP / proof of concept

-Future Improvements
+🔮 Future Improvements

 Smart tender detection from online platforms

-Advanced NLP-based matching
+Advanced NLP-based matching models

 User authentication and role-based access